marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Scientific Talks

+0. **CASPER – Conditionals and ASP for Expert Reasoning.
+A Hybrid Knowledge-Based System Using Conditionals and ASP With Interactive Modelling Environment and Application to Warehouse Planning**
+   ASP workshop.
+   _Dortmund, Germany (May 28, 2024); joint talk with Andre Thevapalan_
 0. **Core c-Representations and c-Core Closure for Conditional Belief Bases** 13th International Symposium on Foundations of Information and Knowledge Systems (FOIKS).
    _Sheffield, United Kingdom (April 8, 2024)_